MimiMau/python-practice/README.md

-Hi there! 👋 I'm Maua, an aspiring software engineer on a journey to master Python.
+Hi there! 👋 I'm Maua, an aspiring software engineer/ backend coder on a journey to master Python.
 This repository serves as my learning playground, where I practice exercises, mini-projects, and small management systems as I develop my coding skills.

 What you'll probably find here.
 - Loops and conditions